COSC3020/graph-representations-Greg-Saul/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+## My reasoning

+The runtime for this program would be $n^2$ because there are nested for loops that each run n times and there is a compare in the inner loop.

 ## Bonus

 Implement a function to convert an adjacency list to an adjacency matrix and